 I knew exactly how I wanted to die: peacefully and fully conscious, so as to be able to invoke and reflect upon God’s presence.
 The apostle Paul says in I Corinthians, “We will not all die, but we will all be changed, in a moment in the twinkling of an eye, at the last trumpet” and in the Bhagavad Gita Krishna says, “Those who remember me at the time of death will come to me.
 Do not doubt this.
 Whatever occupies the mind at the time of death determines the destination of the dying; always they will tend toward that state of being.”
 Sounds good to me!
 But I also wondered what I would do with the time I had left.
 It didn’t take me long to come up with a list:

 - Give away all my possessions.

 - Drive around the U.S. and Canada visiting friends and family saying my goodbyes.

-- Rent a flat in London for six weeks and see as many shows and visit as many museums as possible.
+- Rent a flat in London for six weeks.

 - Go to Germany to say goodbye to my half-sister.

 - Travel to India to spend my last days at the hospice run by my Yoga lineage.

 - Have my ashes released into the Ganges.